Redesigning Delivery Hero's Global Loyalty Program

 Usability Testing

-To evaluate the redesign direction, we ran a structured usability test in Maze.
-The study included riders from Poland and was conducted in English and Polish.
-Participants completed 11 tasks covering the full loyalty journey.
-The tasks included:
+We ran a structured usability test in Maze with riders from Poland with 11 tasks covering the full loyalty journeys including:

 • Understanding tier progression